Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 Standouts in red:

 Croix Mouton, Domaine des Cambes, Grand Village, 20 Mille, Perrieres de Lafleur and Reaut, all were strong and powerful, aromatic, had splendid structure and complexity, dense fruit and tannin.
-A really fine effort from all!
+An excellent effort from all!

 Standouts in white: